For this New Year’s post, I wanted to bring back my best friend and greatest teacher: my Mom, Tarane.

 #16: “Never ask a question that your gut already knows the answer to.
 The Red flag is having to ask that question.
 Act on it.” – Tarane

 #17: “Value your most prized possession: Your time.
 Flush the relationship and emotional toilet when you’re done.
 Spending valuable time, effort, and energy with what your mind, body, and emotions need to expel will not change or improve what’s in that toilet.
 If you’re done and have already had the talk, then don’t explain over and over again.
 Wipe, get up, and just flush.
 Don’t forget to wash your hands.” – Tarane

-#18: “If you don’t love and respect yourself enough to act on red flags, you’ll never respect anyone who truly respects you.
-No matter how much you claim to want it.” – Natasha
+#18: “If you don’t love and respect yourself enough to set boundaries, you’ll never respect anyone who truly respects you – no matter how much you claim to want it.” – Natasha

 #19: “The moment you give anyone’s deception the time of day is the moment you activate your own self-deception.” – Natasha